thheller/shadow-graft/README.md

 tree.
 The client-side can then implement "scions" which are meant to enhance/grow the actual DOM tree.
 Basically giving the server the ability to call client side functions.

-It provides a good starting point for any [PWA](https://web.dev/progressive-web-apps/), wether you use something like and [Island Architecture](https://jasonformat.com/islands-architecture/) or a full Single Page App.
+It provides a good starting point for any [PWA](https://web.dev/progressive-web-apps/), whether you use something like and [Island Architecture](https://jasonformat.com/islands-architecture/) or a full Single Page App.

 ## How to use